AppDaemon/appdaemon/docs/APPGUIDE.rst

       constrain_input_boolean: input_boolean.enable_motion_detection,off

-If you want to constrain on multiple input_boolean entities, you can provide the constraints as a yaml list
+If you want to constrain on multiple input_boolean entities, you can provide the constraints as a yaml list, for example:

 .. code:: yaml